kckecheng/elk/index.rst

 ELK Stack
 ==========

+This document provides a simple tutorial on Elastic stack usage, including some tips.
+All knowledge is based on the author's own experience, and should work as well on anyone's setup.
+However, because of OS differences and ELK stack software version updates, some inforamtion maybe not suitable for your setup.
+Anyway, the knowledge is common:)

+This document is mainly for training and learning, please do not take it as a best practice.
+There is no responsibility from the author if you meet serious problems following the document.

-A simple tutorial on Elastic Stack.
-For anything unclear or needs enhancement, please help submit a issue/PR `here on github <https://github.com/kckecheng/elk>`_
+In the meanwhle, for anything unclear or needing enhancement, please help submit a issue/PR `here on github <https://github.com/kckecheng/elk>`_

+Thanks,
+KC

 .. toctree::
    :maxdepth: 2